ocaml/ocaml.org/data/workflows/en/01_bootstrap_project.md

 You can install `spin` with opam: `opam install spin`.

-Once its installed, you can list the available templates with `spin ls`.
+Once it's installed, you can list the available templates with `spin ls`.
 For the purpose of this workflow, we'll use `bin` that bootstraps a project with an executable:

 ```
 spin new bin my_project/